gitlabhq/omnibus-gitlab/doc/update/convert_to_omnibus.md

    The restore takes a few minutes depending on the size of your database and Git data.

-1. Because all settings are stored in `/etc/gitlab/gitlab.rb` in Linux package installations, you must reconfigure the new installation .
+1. Because all settings are stored in `/etc/gitlab/gitlab.rb` in Linux package installations, you must reconfigure the new installation.
 Individual settings must be manually moved from self-compiled installation files such as `gitlab.yml`, `puma.rb`, and `smtp_settings.rb`.
 For all available options, see the [`gitlab.rb` template](https://gitlab.com/gitlab-org/omnibus-gitlab/blob/master/files/gitlab-config-template/gitlab.rb.template).
 1. Copy the secrets from the old self-compiled installation to the new Linux package installation: